How to get PR in Germany? Sharing personal experience

 You can find the email id responsible for your nationality here.

-I wrote an email to the email id responsible for handling the cases for Indian nationals with the following subject line:
+I wrote an email to the email ID responsible for handling the cases for Indian nationals with the following subject line:

 [NAME] Antrag auf Erteilung einer Niederlassungserlaubnis